Majestic Northern Rockies on the Alaska Highway

 The start of our Alaska Highway story.
 Going North on the Alaska Highway

-Milepost Guidebook found on this website is updated annually and you can use the book even without internet data.
-First published in 1949 it is the bible for travel in Alaska and northwestern Canada.
+The Milepost Guidebook at this website is updated annually, and you can use the book even without internet data.
+First published in 1949, it is the bible for travel in Alaska and northwestern Canada.

 Historic Mileposts on the Alaska Highway website with key mileposts